 By day, Dean teaches and is Associate Dean of The Theatre School at DePaul University.
 By night he is a writer, performer, designer, technician, and theorist who fills his basement (and garage) with Birch House props.

-By day, Janie serves as the Exec.
-Asst. to the Dean at The Theatre School at DePaul University.
+By day, Janie serves as the Executive Asst. to the Dean at The Theatre School at DePaul University.
 By night, Janie designs old maps, old newspapers, and old stories as Co-Founder, Playwright, Designer, and self-titled archivist at Birch House.
 They hold a BFA in Playwriting from TTS.

 By day, Sarah puts her Master's Degree in Human Resources to work with an international design and furnishings company.
 By night, Sarah leads Birch House Immersive where she serves as the organization’s Producer.
 She also holds a BFA in Theatre Management from The Theatre School at DePaul University.